opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Contest
     A specific decision with a set of predetermined options put before voters in an election.
 These contests include:

-    * Selecting candidates to serve terms in public offices.
+    * Selecting candidates to hold public offices.
     * Selecting options set forth in a ballot measure.
     * Selecting a preferred political party to hold power.